-It’s Trump’s Party Even if He Loses
+Why Republicans Still Can’t Quit Trump

 This reconfiguration has produced a GOP coalition that’s united around key pillars of Trumpism.
 In a national poll last year, the nonpartisan Public Religion Research Institute found big majorities inside the GOP for building Trump’s border wall, imposing his Muslim travel ban, and limiting legal immigration.
 Large majorities also endorsed the beliefs that discrimination against white people is now as big a problem as discrimination against minorities, and that “immigrants are invading our country and replacing our cultural and ethnic background.”
 In separate polling from Pew last year, nearly four-fifths of Republicans said that people alleging racial discrimination where it doesn’t exist was a bigger problem than people not seeing it where it does.
 Annual surveys by the Chicago Council on Global Affairs found that the share of Republicans who describe large-scale immigration as a “critical” national-security threat rose from three-fifths in 2004 to almost four-fifths last year.

-The contraction of the GOP coalition is why Madrid believes the party may be locked into a cycle in which it only grows more strident.
+The contraction of the GOP coalition is why Madrid believes that the party may be locked into a cycle in which it grows only more strident.
 Starting in the early 2000s, as California became more and more diverse, the state GOP became more and more uncompetitive.
 In response, white conservatives there rejected calls to broaden their message and instead doubled down on hard-line positions on immigration, guns, and abortion, among other issues.
 He says the national GOP may be on the same trajectory—committing more heavily to a Trumpian message of white racial identity as even more voters who came to the party for other reasons (like cutting taxes) drift away.
 “The Republican Party could become the National Front in France,” with support from a “hard floor and a hard ceiling” of about one-third of the country, Madrid says.

-Other Trump critics I’ve spoken to aren’t as pessimistic about the party’s long-term electoral prospects or the chances of adjusting its direction in 2024.
+Other Trump critics I’ve spoken with aren’t as pessimistic about the party’s long-term electoral prospects or the chances of adjusting its direction in 2024.
 None of them, though, discount the self-reinforcing dynamics that have solidified Trump’s control over the GOP.
-“I think it depends totally upon what happens in November,” says longtime GOP pollster Whit Ayres, who has often been critical of Trump’s direction.
+“I think it depends totally upon what happens in November,” says the longtime GOP pollster Whit Ayres, who has often been critical of Trump’s direction.
 A Trump victory, he says, would cement “Trumpism [as] … the new brand” of the party.
 But if Trump loses, especially if he costs the GOP the Senate in the process, “the Republican Party will have an existential crisis trying to figure out what it is and what it stands for.”

 Read: Trump brings in the infantry for his war on blue America